Papel picado: Weddings

 When crafted for weddings, papel picados are usually done on white tissue paper and engraved with patterns such as doves, hearts, churches, and wedding cakes.
 Moreover, these types of papel picado are crafted in a way to resemble white lace.

-Cut Paper Figures
+Cut paper figures

 Papel picados are also used to assist in one's life journey.

 It is believed that if someone wanted to improve a relationship, better their crops, or receive assistance in a particular area of their life, they would go to the shaman (someone thought to have contact with the spirits) who would cut a figure into a papel picado themed to the person's specific need, which would help their situation.
 For the papel picados to do their job of assisting in one's life, they must be placed either on the family altar or in a more specific area, depending on the particular purpose of the papel picado.